Python-SIP/sip/sphinx/annotations.rst

     .. versionadded:: 4.10

-    This string annotation specifies the name of the type as it will appear in any generated docstrings.
+    This string annotation serves the same purpose as the :aanno:`DocType` argument annotation when applied to the mapped type being defined.

 .. mapped-type-annotation:: NoRelease